-The Leeds Net Impact Case Competition is the premier case competition format built around businesses facing sustainability challenges, while succeeding financially.
-Together with our sponsor, this competition attracts the top rated business schools and future industry leaders to Boulder, Colorado, for a two-day event.
-The competition is an opportunity to bring together students, executives and businesses who share a common commitment to sustainable business practices and financial returns.
+The Leeds Net Impact Case Competition (NIC) is the premiere MBA competition focused on solving real world sustainability business cases.
+Nic attracts top rated business schools and future industry leaders to Boulder, Colorado for the two-day event.
+The competition is an opportunity to bring together students, executives and businesses that share a common commitment to sustainable business practices and financial returns.

-We are very pleased to announce that the sponsor of our 12th Anniversary competition is Newmont Mining Inc.!
+We are very pleased to announce that the sponsor of our 13th annual competition is Johns Manville, a Berkshire Hathaway Company!

-- Amazing networking opportunity – MBAs from across North America and professionals from a wide-range of industries
+- Amazing networking opportunities with MBAs from across the globe and professionals from a wide-range of industries.

-- Discounted lodging in historic Downtown Boulder – The Boulderado Hotel
+- Discounted lodging in historic downtown Boulder at the Boulderado Hotel.

 We look forward to hearing from everyone who is interested in competing.
 Please don’t hesitate to contact us with any questions at email@example.com.

 The early registration deadline is November 9, 2013 at 5pm (MDT).
 Prior to the deadline, registration fees will be $160 per team.

 The final registration deadline is November 20, 2013 at 5pm (MDT).
 Prior to the deadline, registration fees will be $200 per team.